 Property Description Database path If you selected Use alternate path for deduplication database , enter the path name for the database.
 The database should not be stored on the system disk.
-For performance optimization, Symantec recommends that you use a separate and faster disk for the deduplication database (that is, the MSDP catalog) than for the backup data.
+For a 96-TB Media Server Deduplication Pool , you must enter the path name of the partition that you created for the MSDP catalog.
+For example, if the naming convention for your mount points is $/msdp/volx$, Symantec recommends the following for the MSDP catalog directory: /msdp/cat See "About provisioning the storage for 96-TB support" on page 44.
+For performance optimization, Symantec recommends that you use a separate disk volume for the deduplication database than for the backup data.
 You can use the following characters in the path name: Any of the 26 letters of the International Standards Organization (ISO) Latin-script alphabet, both uppercase (capital) letters and lowercase (small) letters.
-These are the same letters as the English alphabet.
-Any integer from 0 to 9, inclusive.
-A space character.
-Any of the following characters: UNIX::./\ Windows::.\ (a colon (:) is allowed only after a drive letter (for example, C:\MSDP_Storage)
+These are the same letters as the English alphabet. ■ Any integer from 0 to 9, inclusive.
+A space character. ■ Any of the following characters: UNIX: -:./\ Windows: : . \ (a colon (:) is allowed only after a drive letter (for example, F:\MSDP_Storage)